John Maxwell Edmonds: Epitaphs

 Edmonds is credited with authorship of a famous epitaph in the War Cemetery in Kohima which commemorates the fallen of the Battle of Kohima in April 1944.

 He was the author of an item in The Times, 6 February 1918, page 7, headed "Four Epitaphs" composed for graves and memorials to those fallen in battle – each covering different situations of death.
-The second of these was used as a theme for the 1942 war movie Went the Day Well?:
+The second of these was used as a theme for the 1942 war film Went the Day Well?:

-That epitaph was regularly quoted when [The Times] notified deaths of those who fell during the First World War, and was also regularly used during the Second World War.
+That epitaph was regularly quoted when The Times notified deaths of those who fell during the First World War, and was also regularly used during the Second World War.
 It appeared on many village and town war memorials.

 There has been some confusion between 'Went the day well' and Edmonds’ other famous epitaph published in the same 1919 edition of inscriptions:

 This epitaph was inspired by an epigram of the Greek poet Simonides of Ceos to the fallen at the Battle of Thermopylae, and was later used (with a misquote) for the memorial for those who fell at the Battle of Kohima.
 Some resources incorrectly give Went the day well? as being the translation of the Simonides epigram.

 Edmonds was also responsible for translating into Greek elegiacs A. E. Housman's “Epitaph on an army of mercenaries”, a tribute to the British Expeditionary Force on the third anniversary of the battle of Ypres, which appeared in The Times on 31 October 1917.
 The Greek version was published in the Classical Review 31 that year.